rancher/os/GETTING_STARTED.md

 # RancherOS Getting Started Guide

 RancherOS is a lightweight Linux distro designed from the ground up to run Docker containers.
-This guide will provide detailed instructions on how to get started using RancherOS, and will include:
+This guide provides detailed instructions on how to get started using RancherOS, and including:
   - An overview of the RancherOS architecture.
   - Installation instructions for running RancherOS on Vagrant or AWS.
   - Overview of how to deploy Docker containers on RancherOS.